iffy-pi/CodingPortfolio/C-CSVParser/README.md

 A future iteration can introduce a flag to be able to control if the string should be doubly sanitized to remove the wasted space.

+### Limitations of C and Possible Extension in C++
+The C programming language does not have objects, classes, or polymorphism.
+As a result, functions retrieving nested CSV structures or strings must specify the parent CSV structure as a parameter in addition to the other required parameters.
+This resulted in several 'duplicate' functions.
+That is, functions that are copied and minimally modified for a different CSV structure.
+The duplicate functions must each have a distinct name which makes them harder to remember intuitively and contributes to code bloat.

+Using an object-oriented programming language, CSV structures can be implemented as objects with their own methods.
+These methods will have the same name across all structures, hence making it more intuitive.

+C++ would be an excellent language to extend the core of this CSV parser.
+It provides objects and classes which can be used to reduce the code bloat as previously mentioned.
+The C++ objects also provide constructors and destructors for heap allocated objects, meaning that the allocation and de-allocation of structure memory can be done implicitly.

+ It also provides the `vector` class which can replace the doubly linked list used for a dynamically sizable array.
+C++ also provides a pre-defined `String` class which will eliminate the several functions designed to allocate, copy and de-allocate strings in the CSV structure.

 # Testing and Verification
 ## Testing Process and How to Run.
 The parser was tested using the various input files in [testing/inputs](/C-CSVParser/testing/inputs).